 If the combined business and personal itinerary includes personal days, the departure and return dates used for the quote should be based on business needs only.

 - Use the Oregon Tech contract travel agencies, CTM.

 - Use a travel website that provides airline comparisons such as Orbitz, Travelocity, or Expedia.

 Print out one or two pages showing the comparison fares matrix.
 The matrix at the top of the results page displays multiple fare and airline options.
 Sample Matrix

-When used on their own, printouts from a specific airlines's website are insufficient because they may not provide the least expensive and reasonable means of transportation available.
+When used on their own, printouts from a specific airline's website are insufficient because they may not provide the least expensive and reasonable means of transportation available.

 Combining Business and Personal Travel

 Travelers sometimes combine business and personal travel.
 This is done in different ways, either by adding personal days at the business location or by traveling to other destinations.